 What are some ways to move to Japan and then get a job?

-The best (and riskiest) way to get a job as a software developer in Japan is to move here first, and then begin your job search.
-Current residents have a number of advantages, such as being able to start right away, and having less risk that they’ll decided Japan isn’t for them after all.
-There’s a number of possible paths you can take to become a resident of Japan.
+The best—and also, the riskiest—way to get a job as a software developer in Japan is to move here first, and then begin your job search.
+Current residents have a number of advantages, such as being available to start work right away, and being perceived as lower risk than overseas hires.
+If you want to go this route, there are a number of paths you can take toward residency.

 Working Holiday Visa

-I first came to Japan as a software developer on this visa.
-If you’re eligible for it, this visa gives you the best chances of landing your first job as a software engineer here.
-Only some countries countries participate it (as of writing this article, Australia, New Zealand, Canada, Korea, France, Germany, The United Kingdom, Ireland, Denmark, Taiwan, Hong Kong, Norway, Portugal, and Poland) and you need meet the conditions which vary from country to country (typically that you’re under 30 years of age).
+I first found work in Japan on this visa.
+If you’re eligible for it, this visa gives you the best chance of landing your initial job as a software engineer here.
+Only some countries participate, however.
+You also need to meet the conditions, which vary from country to country (typically, you must be under 30 years of age).

-The great thing about this visa is that it doesn’t require a sponsoring company, and allows you to do basically any kind of work on it.
-The concept of the programme is to provide you a way to support yourself during a holiday to Japan, but there are no strict limits about how much you work, and you can get a full time job with it.
+The great thing about this visa is that it doesn’t require a sponsoring company, and allows you to do basically any kind of work.
+The concept of the programme is to provide you with a way to support yourself during a holiday to Japan, but there are no strict limits on how many hours you can work, so you’re permitted to get a full time job.

-From a potential employer’s perspective, having this visa takes away the risk associated with an overseas hire.
-You’re already here in Japan, so they can just put you through their normal screening process.
-You’ve demonstrated you are committed enough to living here to take the leap on your own.
-Furthermore, should the company choose to hire you, you’re allowed to start working full time, without needing to change your visa.
+From a company’s perspective, employing someone with this visa eliminates the usual risks associated with an overseas hire.
+You’re already here in Japan, so they can just put you through their normal screening and interview process.
+You’ve demonstrated you are committed enough to living here to make the leap on your own.
+Furthermore, should the company choose to hire you, you’re allowed to start working full time immediately, without needing to change your status of residence.

-One thing to keep in mind is that you’re only allowed to do a working holiday once in your life in a given country, so timing is important.
-I think there are two optimal times to take one: when you’ve just graduated from university and after you have a couple years working experience.
+One thing to keep in mind is that you’re only permitted to take a working holiday once in your life in any given country, so timing is important.
+I think there are two optimal times to use this visa: when you’ve just graduated from university, and after you have a couple years of work experience.

 I came to Japan just after graduation.
-My thinking was if I didn’t end up getting a job here, it wouldn’t be a big deal to my future career, as it is fairly common in Canada to take some time off between graduation and your first job.
-I was lucky enough to land a job as a junior developer here.
-The combination of having a working holiday visa, having a natural aptitude for programming, and being able to convey to the company that I really wanted to work with them got me the job.
-If you’re someone who excelled at programming during University, and are willing to put in sustained effort to find a job here, you’ll probably be able to find one too.
+My thinking was that if I didn’t end up getting a job here, it wouldn’t really impact my future career, as it is fairly common in Canada to take some time off between graduation and your first job.
+I was lucky enough to land a job as a junior developer in Japan.
+What earned me the role was some combination of already possessing a working holiday visa, having a natural aptitude for programming, and successfully conveying to the company how much I wanted to work with them.
+If you’re someone who excelled at programming during university, and are willing to put in sustained effort to find a job here, you’ll probably succeed.

 The other option is to wait until you have some working experience.
-It will be much easier for you to get a job locally than in Japan, so if you aren’t so confident about your technical abilities, this could be the way to go.
-Most positions hiring international developers are looking for people who are already experienced, so if you’re battle-tested, it can boost your odds of getting a job here.
+It should be much easier for you to get a job locally than in Japan, so if you aren’t confident about your technical abilities, this could be the way to go.
+Most Japanese companies hiring international developers are looking for people with experience, so if you’re already battle-tested, that will boost your odds of getting a job here.

-Should you go down the working holiday route, I’d approach it as the visa intends: as a one-year holiday.
-That way you’re prepared for the possibility you won’t manage to find something, and landing a programmer job becomes a bonus.
+Should you go down the working holiday route, though, I’d approach that time as the visa intends: as a one-year holiday.
+That way you’re prepared for the possibility you won’t find a position, and landing a programmer job becomes a bonus.

 Teaching English

-Teaching languages, especially English, is a relatively easy way to get an overseas job offer in Japan, and I know some developers who started their life in Japan this way.
-Though this is an area I don’t have so much experience with myself, if you’re someone without any teaching qualifications, there are two main paths: the JET Programme and teaching at a conversation school.
+Teaching languages, especially English, is a relatively easy way to get a job offer while still overseas.
+I know several developers who started their life in Japan this way.
+If you’re someone without any teaching qualifications, there are two main paths: the JET Programme and teaching at a conversation school.

-The JET Programme is a Japanese governmental programme that brings university graduates to Japan with the aim of providing exposure to international people to Japanese citizens, primarily school students.
+The JET Programme is a Japanese government programme that brings international university graduates to Japan, with the aim of exposing young students here to people from around the world.
 Most of the positions in the program are teaching related, though if you have strong Japanese skills, there are also some bureaucratic positions available.

-Although you can have some influence of where you’ll be placed, you’re most likely to get a position in a small rural town, rather than a metropolis like Tokyo.
-This means you’ll likely make few job related connections while on the programme unless you really go out of your way to do so.
-The flip side is that it is a great opportunity to improve your Japanese abilities, as there won’t be many fluent English speakers around you, and you have a relatively large amount of time to use at your discretion, where you can work on bolstering your Japanese or technical abilities.
+Although you can have some input on your placement, you’re more likely to get a position in a small rural town than a metropolis like Tokyo.
+This means you’re unlikely to make job-related connections while on the programme unless you really go out of your way to do so.
+On the flip side, you’ll have a great opportunity to improve your Japanese, as there won’t be many fluent English speakers around you.
+You should also have a relatively large amount of free time, which you can use to bolster either your Japanese or technical abilities.

-One restriction of the programme is that you agree to a one year contract, so you are making a commitment when you enter it.
-Because of the fixed recruiting cycle of the programme, should you drop out, there won’t be any replacement for you, so unless you’re serious about completing the full contract don’t join the programme.
+One restriction of the programme is that you are committed to a one-year contract.
+Because of the programme’s fixed recruiting cycle, should you drop out, there won’t be any replacement for you.
+This will leave your school in a lurch, so unless you’re serious about completing the full contract, you shouldn’t apply.

-I do know Japanese who through their interaction with teachers in this program became interested in English and life outside of Japan, so I think participating it is doing a service to Japan.
-Because it is a government run programme, I have a hunch you’ll also get a bit more respect from potential employers over a conversation school job.
-Had I not had a working holiday visa, the JET programme would have been attractive to me personally.
+I do know Japanese people who first became interested in English and international affairs because of this programme, so I view participating in it as a service to Japan.
+Because it is a government-run programme, I also have a hunch you’ll receive more respect from potential employers, as opposed to teaching at a conversation school.
+Had I not received a working holiday visa, the JET programme would have been attractive to me personally.

-The other option is teaching a conversation school.
+The other option is teaching at a conversation school.
 While enjoyable to some people, others find it soul crushing.
-The quality of schools varies quite a bit too, ranging from caring about teaching to practically being scams.
-The advantage over the JET programme is there are more opportunities available, and you have a decent chance in finding a job in a place like Tokyo, where it is much easier to get into the developer community.
-Also, because these schools are businesses, and teachers frequently change, should a developer job opportunity come up, you’ll be able to take it.
+The quality of schools varies quite a bit, ranging from high-quality institutions to outright scams.
+The advantage over the JET programme is that more opportunities are available, and you have a decent chance at finding a job in a large city, where it is much easier to get involved with the developer community.
+Also, because these schools are businesses with fairly high turnover, should a developer job opportunity arise, you’ll be able to leave without guilt.

-While teaching at a conversation school for a year or two probably won’t affect your career much, any longer and it will put a blight on your resume.
-So if you go down this route, I’d put a deadline on yourself to transition out of teaching, or return to your country.
+While teaching at a conversation school for a year or two probably won’t impact your career, if you persist for much longer it will affect your resume.
+If you go down this route, I’d put a deadline on yourself to either transition out of teaching, or return to your home country.

 Attending Japanese language school

-If you’re wanting to live in Japan long term, you’ll want to improve your Japanese skills anyways, so attending a Japanese language school is one option that lets you live in Japan and get into the local developer community.
+If you want to live in Japan long term, you’ll want to improve your Japanese skills anyway.
+That’s why attending a Japanese language school is another good option for living in Japan and entering the local developer community.

 While on a student visa, you can work part time, which theoretically would let you do some work as a developer.
-Because you also need to be attending school full time, finding employment might be a bit challenging, as you’d need to convince a company to be flexible on working hours,at least until you get a working visa.
+Because the visa also requires you to attend school full time, finding employment might be challenging; you’d need to convince a company to be flexible on your work hours until you receive the appropriate work visa.

-If you do decide to enter a Japanese language school, I’d count on spending at least a year at it.
-This means you already need to have enough money saved up to both cover costs of tuition and your living expenses.
+If you do decide to enter a Japanese language school, I’d count on spending at least a year enrolled.
+This means you need enough money saved up to cover both the cost of tuition and your living expenses.

 Attending a Japanese university

-I know a number of developers who have came to Japan initially as a graduate student and then found a job.
-Japanese employers do place a lot of value on the name of the university you attend, so I’d aim for a top tier one.
+I know a number of developers who came to Japan initially as graduate students and then found jobs.
+Japanese employers place a lot of value on the name of the university you attend, so I’d aim to enter a top-tier one.

-Postgrad studies is a better way than doing an undergraduate degree in Japan.
-Generally speaking, the quality of undergraduate education in Japan is pretty low, with most students not taking it seriously.
+Postgrad studies are preferable to completing an undergraduate degree in Japan.
+Generally speaking, the quality of undergraduate education in Japan is low—-most students don’t take it seriously.
 On the other hand, interesting research does happen at the graduate level.
-Furthermore, while an undergraduate degree at a top tier school would require you to do it in Japanese, at the graduate level you can get by with English (though don’t be surprised if some of your classes turn out to be in Japanese).
+Furthermore, while undergraduate degrees at top-tier schools are almost always offered in Japanese, at the graduate level you could get by with English (though don’t be surprised if some of your classes are still in Japanese).

-Since you have a student visa, you’ll also be able to work part time.
-As a university student, you’re also more likely than someone just studying Japanese to be able to obtain a software-development related internship.
+Since you’d have a student visa, you’d also be able to work part time.
+As a university student, you’re also more likely to be able to obtain a software development-related internship than someone attending a language school.

 There are a number of scholarships available for international students studying in Japan.
-If you manage to obtain one of them, while you might not be able to save money, you at least shouldn’t be losing it.
+If you manage to obtain one, you might not be able to save money, but at least you shouldn’t be losing any.

 Participating in an internship program

-While it can be challenging to get an internship as a developer in Japan, if you are a university student, there are some options available to you.
-Vulcanus in Japan provides EU engineering students an opportunity to study Japanese in Japan and do an internship with a Japanese company.
-Another similar program is The Canada-Japan Co-op Program.
+While it can be challenging to get an internship as a developer in Japan, if you are a university student, there are some opportunities available to you.
+Vulcanus in Japan gives EU engineering students the chance to study Japanese and do an internship with a Japanese company.
+Another similar option is The Canada-Japan Co-op Program.
+Occasionally, companies will also list intern jobs on TokyoDev.

 How do I get a job as a junior developer in Japan?

-As mentioned earlier, getting a job as a junior developer from overseas is almost impossible.
-If you are in Japan though, it becomes a possibility.
-I managed to land a job here with no professional experience outside a summer internship and only the most basic of Japanese abilities.
+As mentioned earlier, getting a job in Japan as a junior developer while overseas is almost impossible.
+If you are physically in Japan, though, your chances improve.
+I managed to land a job here with no professional experience outside of a summer internship and only the most basic Japanese ability.

-Another of TokyoDev’s community members has a similar story, where he moved to Japan on a working holiday with no professional experience, and after a tough job hunt, got a junior developer job here.
-See his article on job hunting as a junior developer in Japan for his story and advice.
+Another of TokyoDev’s community members has a similar story.
+He moved to Japan on a working holiday with no professional experience, and after a tough job hunt, landed a junior developer job role.

-If you’re considering making the move to being a software developer in Japan, you might want to be hearing the stories of others.
-TokyoDev has a collection of stories from international developers in Japan.
+If you’re considering transitioning to Japan, you may want to learn from those who’ve already succeeded.
+TokyoDev has a collection of such stories from international developers in Japan.